American Indian Studies

 Program Scope of American Indian Studies

 The Department of American Indian Studies educational mission and objectives have a special responsibility to Native peoples of California and the United States.
 California is the land on which the University and department rest; CSU is a public institution in the United States education system.
 Therefore, significant aspects of the program and curriculum focus on Natives of California, US-Native politics, and North American Indian cultures with the aim of preparing students to work with Native groups and urban communities in California and the United States.
-The program also includes an international comparative perspective and coalitional politics with Native peoples of U.S. occupied territories and more broadly within the Americas and the Pacific.
+The program also includes an international comparative perspective and coalitional politics with Native peoples of U.S.-occupied territories and, more broadly, within the Americas and the Pacific.
 It balances classroom education with an active community participatory learning component.
-Therefore, it best prepares students for going on to do graduate work or a number of different careers with Native peoples in not only California but internationally.
+Therefore, it best prepares students for going on to do graduate work or a number of different careers with Native peoples not only in California but internationally.

 Community Service Learning